Certification of modular Galois representations: Introduction

 The algorithm first computes the number field $L = \overline \Q^{\Ker \rho_{f,\l}}$ cut out by the Galois representation, by evaluating a well-chosen function $\alpha \in \Q\big( J_1(\ell N) \big)$ in the nonzero points of $V_{f,\l}$ and forming the polynomial

 of degree $\ell^2-1$ whose decomposition field is $L$.
 The algorithm then uses a method from T. and V. Dokchitser (cf \cite{Dok}) to compute the image of the Frobenius element at $p$ given a rational prime $p \nmid \ell N$.
-Since such a Frobenius element is defined only up to conjugation, the output is a similarity class in $\GL_2(\F_\l)$.
+This method involves the computation of a family of resolvents

+indexed by the conjugacy classes $C$ of $\GLFl$, where $h(x) \in \Z[x]$ is some fixed polynomial.
+These resolvents, which we will refer to as the Dokchitsers' resolvents, can then be used to determine which class the Frobenius element at $p$ lies in for almost all $p \in \N$.

-\begin{rk} Actually, in order to obtain certified results, we will see that we should certify the polynomial $F(x)$ in the sense of section \ref{Sect_certif} before computing the Dokchitsers' method. \end{rk}
+\begin{rk} Actually, in order to obtain certified results, we will see that we should certify the polynomial $F(x)$ in the sense of section \ref{Sect_certif} before computing the Dokchitsers' resolvents. \end{rk}

-The output of the algorithm, although correct beyond reasonable doubt (cf. \cite{Moi}, end of section 1), is not certified since it relies on the identification of floating point numbers as rational numbers.
-The purpose of this article is to show how to improve the algorithm so as to obtain much tidier outputs, and to give a method to formally certify the computations.
+Unfortunately, the output of the algorithm, although correct beyond reasonable doubt (cf. \cite{Moi}, end of section 1), is not certified since it relies on the identification of floating point numbers as rational numbers.
+The purpose of this article is to show how these computations can be formally certified subsequently.
+As a side effect, we also obtain much tidier outputs.